sebfisch/java-data/content/docs/features/switch.md

 The second case lists two enum values because arrow labels do not provide fall-through behavior.
-Unlike in `switch` expressions, we have to include a default case in `switch` statements also when using arrow labels, even if it is unreachable.
+Unlike in the `switch` expression above, we include a default case in this `switch` statement, although it is unreachable, to convice the compiler that every successful path leads to a `return` statement.
 As a result, the compiler cannot warn us about missing cases, when new enum values are added.